sompaak/LIRI-BOT/README.md

 ## Introduction

-The terraform execution points lambda and cloudwatch allow AWS logs to be processed by a lambda function and be to  sent to Stackdriver for ingestion.
+The terraform execution points lambda and cloudwatch allow AWS logs to be processed by a lambda function and be sent to Stackdriver for ingestion.